n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 <!--- not sure this is done!!! --->

-Eighth, all marks must be tagged with the same positioning tag as the closest non-mark character the mark has affinity with, so that they move together during the sorting step.
+Seventh, all marks must be tagged with the same positioning tag as the closest non-mark character the mark has affinity with, so that they move together during the sorting step.